bk-bf/Celestia/docs/tasks/SIDE_TASKS.md

 ## Polish, Bugfixes & Questions
 (Important)
 - [x] fix the SleepingState.enter() and EatingState.enter() not being called properly, so rest counter is paused properly and incremented during sleep state
+- [] implement all effects from the TraitDatabase traits

 (Optional)
 - [x] what to do with current get_carrying_capacity()